-Chipman, a Democrat, was the representative for Michigan's 1st congressional district from 1893 to 1895.
+Chipman was the representative for Michigan’s 1st congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1887 to Aug 1893, Chipman missed 357 of 1,215 roll call votes, which is 29.4%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Aug 1893.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|